 Spicy Cold Noodles Yields: 4-5 servings.
 Total prep time: 30 minutes, plus several hours for chilling.
 Note: may omit the chicken for a vegan recipe.

-1 pound chicken, or 5 tenderloins, thawed (All natural is best; available reasonably at Trader Joe’s.)
+1 1b chicken, or 5 tenderloins, thawed (All natural is best; available reasonably at Trader Joe’s.)

-10 ounces dry pasta (Ezekiel 4:9 Sprouted Grain Fettuccine is a complete protein pasta, which is low glycemic, diabetic friendly, and high in fiber; may also use a spaghetti pasta.)
+10 oz dry pasta (Ezekiel 4:9 Sprouted Grain Fettuccine is a complete protein pasta, which is low glycemic, diabetic friendly, and high in fiber; may choose to use a spaghetti pasta.)

 1 1/3 tbsp sesame oil